zahra-raha/read-first/README.md

 - __Navigation Bar__

-    - Contains logo image and navigation menu (logo image has link to home page)
-    - Fullyfunctional, responsive and standard menu
+    - Is fullyfunctional, responsive menu that featured in all pages and have links to logo( home page), Home, Book genres and Contact
-    - By using this section users are able to navigate through the website
+    - This section will allow the user to easily navigate throigh the website across all devices.
-    - This section include links to (add navigation links please)

     (add image of navigation bar)

 - __Landing Page Section__

-    - Has a backrground color that mach the logo.
-    - Contains Image and a brief motivational statement.
+    - Contains a brief motivational statement encourage the users to read book
-    - Both Image and statement has animation.
-    (add image of landing page)
+    - Both Image and statement has eye catching animation to catch the user attention (add image of landing page)

 - __Books Genre Section__

+    - This section will allow the users to review the book featured genres and select the genre they like to read.
+    - By selecting a genre in this section user will be navigated to a page containing recommended books for user to download and read.
-    - Contains a header, paragragh, three sample book genres and a button to all genres page
+    - This section also contain a button to all book genres for users who cannot find his/her favorite genre.
-    - Three sample book genres are shown as images and a title on them
-    - Book genres have hover design feature
-    - User can go to the recommendation page by selecting a book genre

     (add image of landing page)

 - __Greates Books Section__

-    - Contains a header and three sample book introductions
+    - This section is a slide show of three great books for users to easily review, download and read.
-    - books are introduces by: an image, title, author, language and a brief description about book also contain a download button that downloads the book.
+    - Each slide interoduces a book with an image, it's title, author, language a briaf description about the book and a download button that will allow users easily decide which book to download and read next.

     (add image of landing page)

 - __All Books Genres Page__

-    - Contains Books genre section just like home page
-    - Contains more book genres
+    - This section will allow the user to review all book genres included to the website.
+    - This section also allow the users to review the books in a genre by selcting thier favorite genre.
+    - **Note:** The books recommended by this page are not dynamic.
+It's Just a sample.

     (add image of landing page)

 - __Book Recommendation Page__

-    - Contains a section of book recommendation and a sidebar
-    - Three books are recommended as sample
-    - Book recommendations have the Greatest books section features
-    - Sidebar contains sample book genres and a link to all genres page
+    - This section contain three book information (image, author, language and brif description) that allow users to decide and download the book they want to read next.
+    - also contain a sidebar that will allow the users to easily select another book genre to read.

     (add image of landing page)

     - __Contact Page__

-    - Contains a form thet users can use it to send messages
+    - Contains a form thet will allow the users to send thier mesages to website owner.
-    - Contains other contact information
+    - also contains other contact information that user can use to contact the website owner.

     (add image of landing page)

 - __Footer__
-    - Contains social media links website logo, about us and contact as sections
+    - Contains social media links website logo, a brief description about the website and contact information as sections
     - Is responsive and available in all pages
-    - Contact informations are links that user can use them
+    - Contact informations are featured as links that will allow users to easily use them just by clicking.
-    - Social media links in this section will open a new tab in the browser so that user can quickly get back to the website.
+    - Social media links in this section will open a new tab in the browser so that allow the user to quickly get back to the website.
-    - (add any other feature it has)
     (add image)

 ### Future Features